Carers Support Fund Wales Programme

 Advocacy services: Providing support for carers to help navigate public services, health providers, welfare and benefit applications, and housing providers.

-Financial support and advice: Providing a Finance and Digital Inclusion Officer to offer advice on financial support, help maximize income through benefits assessments.
+Financial support and advice: Offering advice on financial support, helping to maximize income through benefits assessments.

 |